 The symbolism of the Celtic Tree of Life is ultimately about the forces of nature combining to create balance and harmony.
 The branches reach for the sky, the roots reach down into the ground.
 A representation of the link between heaven and earth, mind and body and the never ending cycle of life.
 The Celts believed that the Tree of Life was a symbol of longevity, wisdom and strength.
 They even believed that trees were actual ancestors of man and provided a gateway to the spirit world.
 Another meaning is one of rebirth.
 The tree sheds it leaves as the weather turns colder and bursts into life with the arrival of Spring.

-With all these positive messages of rebirth, renewal and the eternal cycle of life it’s no wonder that the Tree of Life is a firm favorite in Celtic jewelry design.
-Along with the Celtic cross and the Trinity knot it’s a popular choice for necklaces and the perfect way to wear your Irish heritage with pride.
-Our best selling Tree of Life pendant (pictured above) is a stunning recreation of this ancient Irish symbol.
-Beautifully handcrafted from sterling silver with a single green stone at it’s center.
+With all these positive messages of rebirth, renewal and the eternal cycle of life, it’s no wonder that the Tree of Life is a firm favourite in Celtic jewelry design.
+Along with the Celtic cross and the Trinity knot, it’s a popular choice for necklaces and the perfect way to wear your Irish heritage with pride.
+Our best-selling Celtic Tree of Life pendant (pictured above) is a stunning recreation of this ancient Irish symbol.
+Beautifully handcrafted from sterling silver with a single green stone at its centre.
 This is a piece of Celtic jewelry to be treasured.
-Matching earrings and bracelet are also available.
+Matching Celtic earrings and Celtic knots bracelets are also available.

 Slán go fóill!